KonnexionsGmbH/db_seeder/README.md

 #### 4.1.2 Script `run_db_seeder`

-Using the Konnexions development Docker image from Docker Hub (see [here](https://hub.docker.com/repository/docker/konnexionsgmbh/kxn_dev)) eliminates the need to install the runtime environment.
+Using the DBSeeder development and operational Docker image from Docker Hub (see [here](https://hub.docker.com/repository/docker/konnexionsgmbh/db_seeder)) eliminates the need to install the runtime environment.

 With the script `run_db_seeder` the complete functionality of the **`DBSeeder`** application can be used: